andrey-git/home-assistant-custom-ui/docs/templates.md

 *   `state` will override the entity state.
 Note that logic that applies visual state still applies.
 For example non-`off` motion sensor is displayed as `detected`.
 Changing the `state` template wouldn't prevent this logic from running.
 *   `_stateDisplay` sets the final display string and prevents any visual state logic from running.

-### Template formats
+### Formats
-You can provide the template in two slightly different formats.
+You can provide the template in two different formats.
 *   If the template contains the word `return` it will be treated as raw JavaScript code.
-*   Otherwise it will be treated as JavaScript template literal.
+*   Otherwise it will be treated as JavaScript template literal that returns a string.

 ### Examples